apitoolkit/apitoolkit-landing/docs/sdks/python/pyramid/index.md

   </div>
 </section>

-Next, initialize APItoolkit in your application's entry point (e.g., `app.py`), like so:
+Then, initialize APItoolkit in your application's entry point (e.g., `app.py`), like so:

 ```python
 from wsgiref.simple_server import make_server